 Family Harvest Farm

 A non-profit urban farm and culinary garden that employs transition age (18-23) foster youth and provides them with the time to "get their feet on the ground" and prepare for a healthy and rewarding life.
 Working side by side with the founders, we assessed needs and developed plans for this greenfield project.
-We bought and constructed a propagation greenhouse and provided security for the farm site, a truck for the farm, and two refurbished shipping containers to protect tools and supplies.
-The planting circle, a focal point for the main entrance to the farm has also been completed.
+We planned and installed the irrigation system, bought and constructed a propagation greenhouse, provided security for the farm site, a truck for the farm, and two refurbished shipping containers to protect tools and supplies.
+The planting circle, a focal point for the main entrance to the farm, has also been completed.